Ecwid/ecwid-api-docs/README.md

 #Changelog

+##August 15, 2016

+- **NEW** Added new JavaScript API functions to set various customer details in storefront.
+[Learn more](https://developers.ecwid.com/api-documentation#manage-customer-39-s-cart)
+- Improved 'Generate cart with products' method with new fields, like customer address, customer email and order comments.
+[Learn more](https://developers.ecwid.com/api-documentation#generate-cart-with-products)

 ##July 26, 2016
 - **New** Added Javascript API Method for getting public token in storefront.
 [Learn more](https://developers.ecwid.com/api-documentation#ecwid-getapppublictoken)
 - Public tokens can now create orders.
 [Learn more](https://developers.ecwid.com/api-documentation#access-tokens)